ucsb-cs148-w24/project-pj03-intelligrocery/team/sprint01/lec03.md

 - Agreed that all tasks should be delegated on iMessage / Kanban Board
 - Decided a recipe API or local database would be a better choice than using ChatGPT for recipe extraction
 - Assigned each team member a task
-- Discussing which database to utilize
+- Discussing which database to utilize (AWS Amplify, Firebase)